Season One, Episode Six: “Rory’s Birthday Parties”

 LORELAI: I think Edith Wharton would have been proud, and busy taking notes.

-— Edith Wharton (born Edith Newbold Jones, 1862-1937) was a US writer known for her stories of late 19th-century high society.
-Born to a wealthy and socially prominent family, Wharton “drew upon her insider’s knowledge of the upper class New York ‘aristocracy’ to realistically portray the lives and morals of the Gilded Age” (Wikipedia).
+• Edith Wharton (born Edith Newbold Jones, 1862-1937) was a US writer known for her stories of late-19th-century high society.
+Born to a wealthy and socially prominent family, Wharton “drew upon her insider’s knowledge of the upper-class New York ‘aristocracy’ to portray realistically the lives and morals of the Gilded Age” (Wikipedia).
+Her novel The Age of Innocence (1920) was awarded the Pulitzer Prize for Fiction in 1921, making her the first female recipient.

 RORY: What is it?